Before setting up the CoE Starter Kit

 - Power Query Dataflows

 The CoE Starter Kit collects information about who owns a resource, such as an app or a flow.
 If the resource is owned by an interactive user, the Office 365 Users connector is used to get those details.
-If the resource is owned by a service principal (application user), the HTTP with Azure AD connector is used to make a call to Microsoft Graph to get the name of the application user to correctly mark ownership of resources and avoid resources being marked as orphaned (without an owner).
+If the resource is owned by a service principal (application user), the HTTP with Microsoft Entra ID connector is used to make a call to Microsoft Graph to get the name of the application user to correctly mark ownership of resources and avoid resources being marked as orphaned (without an owner).

 You can't set up DLP endpoint filtering for these connectors, as dynamic endpoint evaluation isn't supported by DLP Policies.